Skip to main content

 1. The commute

-The average one-way commute in the United States is 28 minutes, according to the U.S. Census Bureau.
-That is nearly an hour per day, five hours per week, and over 200 hours per year.
+The average one-way commute in the United States is roughly 28 minutes, according to the U.S. Census Bureau American Community Survey.
+That is nearly an hour per day, five hours per week, and over 200 hours per year — the time exists; what’s missing is material to fill it.
+(See our PDF-to-podcast guide for what to convert first.)

-How to use it: Generate a 25-30 minute capsule from the material you need to learn — a research paper, a chapter summary, meeting prep materials — and queue it up before you leave home.
+How to use it: Generate a 25-30 minute podcast from the material you need to learn — a research paper, a chapter summary, meeting prep materials — and queue it up before you leave home.
 By the time you arrive, you have reviewed material that would otherwise sit unread.
+(For the commute-specific playbook on saved-papers backlogs, see listen to PDFs while commuting; for the broader “passive layer” idea, see the best passive learning tool.)

 Best formats: Deep Dive for comprehensive coverage, or Simplified Explanation for a quick overview.

-Pro tip: Batch-generate capsules on Sunday evening for the week ahead.
+Pro tip: Batch-generate podcasts on Sunday evening for the week ahead.
 Create one per weekday commute from your reading backlog.

 2. The workout